 The Executive Committee is composed of representative executive officers and executive officers designated by the President.
 It makes decisions on matters concerning risk management and undertakes preliminary discussions regarding matters to be resolved by and reported to the Board of Directors.

-(5) Board of Directors
+(v) Board of Directors

 Conflicts of Interest Committee

-The Conflicts of Interest Committee receives requests for consultation from the Board of Directors on matters concerning the Group’s fiduciary duties and conflict of interest management, which are the foundation on which the Group seeks to become the “Best Partner” of its clients based on a fiduciary spirit, reviews their appropriateness, and reports its findings.
+The Conflicts of Interest Committee receives requests for consultation from the Board of Directors on matters concerning the Group’s fiduciary duties and conflicts of interest management, which are the foundation on which the Group seeks to become the “Best Partner” of its clients based on a fiduciary spirit, reviews their appropriateness, and reports its findings.